n-grubb/noahgrubb.com/src/site/projects/bonnevaux.md

 <h3><span>Challenge:</span>Gutenberg</h3>

-The vision for the site encompasses different phases over the next few years as the centre becomes more and more operational.
+The vision for the site encompasses different phases over the next few years as Bonnevaux Centre becomes more and more operational.
 Because of this, we wanted to build this site in an especially forward-thinking manner and that meant utilizing the new <a href="https://wordpress.org/gutenberg/" target="_blank">Gutenberg editor</a>.
 Being Design thoughtfully crafted a design system and I created custom Gutenberg blocks to implement it.
-This ended up being quite the challenge since creating Gutenberg blocks doesn't have great documentation.
-However, I think we knocked it out of the part.
-Gutenberg excels when paired with a design system, it allows you to think about a design in the same way.
+This ended up being quite the challenge since documentation was still sparse around creating Gutenberg blocks.
+Working with Gutenberg requires a different way of looking at WordPress development.
+We found that Gutenberg reallyexcels when paired with a design system, it allows you to think about a design in the same way.
 Our blocks are used around the site to create a feeling of unity through all of the site's content.

 <figure class="screenshot rotating-images">
     <img src="/images/bv-contentblock-wide.png" title="A custom Gutenberg block for displaying content, on wide screens" alt="A custom Gutenberg block for displaying content, on wide screens" />